-Amici the American Public Health Association, the American College of Physicians, the Society of General Internal Medicine, and the American Geriatrics Society are some of the world's largest public health organizations, representing hundreds of thousands of doctors, public health officials, and health professional trainees (including medical students) who have treated and managed care for millions of Americans.
+Amici the American Public Health Association, the American College of Physicians, the Society of General Internal Medicine, the American Geriatrics Society, and the American Society of Hematology are some of the world's largest public health organizations, representing hundreds of thousands of doctors, public health officials, and health professional trainees (including medical students) who have treated and managed care for millions of Americans.
 They have been active for decades in tracking the effects of high prescription drug prices on public health and patient outcomes.
 They explain below why the Inflation Reduction Act's (IRA) Drug Price Negotiation Program, which allows the Centers for Medicare & Medicaid Services (CMS) to negotiate drug prices for Medicare, 42 U.S.C. §1320f(a) (the "Program"), is vital to maintaining and strengthening patient care and the Medicare program.
 Contrary to what drug companies have argued, doctors and their patients do not support untrammeled price increases by drug manufacturers.
-Amici also explain why Plaintiff Merck's assertions regarding the negative effects of these new rules on public health are exaggerated.
+Amici also explain why Plaintiff Bristol Myers Squibb ("BMS") and Plaintiff Janssen's2 assertions regarding the negative effects of these new rules on public health are exaggerated.